2008–09 Stoke City F.C. season: February

 Stoke were boosted by two transfer deadline day captures with the loans of Birmingham's Stephen Kelly and Wigan's Henri Camara.
-Stoke suffered a major blow after just 30 minutes in the match in Wearside when Pulis had to make three substitutions all due to injury.
-Sunderland took the lead in the second half through a typical Kenwyne Jones header Camara then managed to hit the crossbar from just four-yard's.
-Etherington was sent off for needlessly tripping Danny Collins and David Healy gave Sunderland a 2–0 win.
+Stoke suffered a major blow after just 30 minutes in the match in Wearside when Pulis had to make three substitutions, all due to injury.
+Sunderland took the lead in the second half through a Kenwyne Jones header.
+Camara then managed to hit the crossbar from just four yards.
+Etherington was sent off for needlessly tripping Danny Collins, and David Healy gave Sunderland a 2–0 win.

-The match against Portsmouth came alive in the final 15 minutes, Kranjcar gave Pompey the lead and from the restart Stoke were awarded a penalty after Glen Johnson handled in the area.
-Beattie scored to bring Stoke back level, he scored again just two minutes later after he headed in a Danny Pugh cross.
-With Stoke set for a much needed three points Shawcross under pressure from Hreidarsson sliced the ball in his own net to give Pompey a point.
+The match against Portsmouth came alive in the final 15 minutes.
+Niko Kranjčar gave Pompey the lead and from the restart Stoke were awarded a penalty after Glen Johnson handled in the area.
+Beattie scored to bring Stoke back level.
+He scored again just two minutes later after he headed in a Danny Pugh cross.
+With Stoke set for an important three points, Shawcross, under pressure from Hermann Hreiðarsson sliced the ball into his own net to give Pompey a point.